Semi-Supervised Active Learning for Semantic Segmentation in Unknown Environments Using Informative Path Planning: Experimental Results

 \textbf{Evaluation Metrics.} We evaluate semantic segmentation performance (dependent variable) over the number of human-labelled training images or pixels (independent variable).
 We use \ac{mIoU}~\citep{cordts2016cityscapes} and pixel-wise accuracy~\citep{deng2009imagenet} to quantify semantic segmentation performance.
 We run three trials per experiment and report the mean and standard deviation performance curves.

 \textbf{Implementation Details.} We use Bayesian ERFNet~\citep{ruckin2022informative} pre-trained on the Cityscapes dataset~\citep{cordts2016cityscapes}.
 Re-training after each mission starts from this checkpoint.
 The model is trained until convergence on the validation set.
-We use a one-cycle learning rate scheduler, a batch size of $8$, and weight decay $\lambda = (1 - p) / 2N$ in \cref{eq:network_loss}, where $p = 0.5$ is the dropout probability, and $N = N_l + N_u$ is the number of training images~\cite{gal2017deep}.
+We use a one-cycle learning rate scheduler, a batch size of $8$, and weight decay $\lambda = (1 - p) / 2N$, where $p = 0.5$ is the dropout probability, and $N = N_l + N_u$ is the number of training images~\cite{gal2017deep}.
 The human and pseudo label pixel selection lower bounds are $\beta=5\%$, and the $r$-neighborhood of the human label selection criterion is set to $r=1$.
+In practice, our approach allows for using any user-defined model.